coverclock/com-diag-diminuto/README.md

 * adccontroller - PWM and ADC PID loop (Line, Modulator, I2C, Controller).
 * adcrheostat - PWM and ADC rheostat (Line, Modulator, I2C).
 * dcdtest - DCD support on serial port (Serial).
+* endpoint - parse a string into an IP address and port or a UNIX domain path.
+* filepoller - tests the polling function of the File feature.
 * filestuff - tries out the Fs and Fd features (FD, FS).
 * internettooltests - use internettool in many configurations (IPC4, IPC6).
 * lbktest - loopback on serial port (Serial).